nasa/smd-open-science-guidelines/OSS_Guidance/SPD-41a_FAQ.md

 **Q. What if I have further questions about SPD-41a that are not addressed here?**

 A: The [Scientific Information Policy page](science.nasa.gov/sip) and the [SMD Open-Source Science Guidance](science.nasa.gov/oss-guidance) provide further information on many aspects of SPD-41a implementation.
-You also may contact the SMD Chief Science Data Office at HQ-SMD-SPD41@mail.nasa.gov with any questions about the policy.
+You also may contact the SMD Office of the Chief Science Data Officer at HQ-SMD-SPD41@mail.nasa.gov with any questions about the policy.

 ## Publications
 **Q. How do I share my publications?**